Mei0707/GSoC-2024-Proposal-Improve-the-Database-Cache-Backend/README.md

         return queryset.count()
 ```

-5. Task breakdown
+## 4. Task breakdown
 My summer break will start in the beginning of May, and end in the end of August.
 But, I’m thinking to take one summer class.
 Just one, so it won’t take me a long time to take the class, and complete the assignments.
 So, I will have plenty of time to studying and doing this project, especially in the weekdays.
 Before coding, I will do the research and learn the Django-mysql library.
 Get familiar with Django and its features.
 Then define the scope and requirements for this project, and go through the timelines.

-Week 1-2: Understanding Django-mysql Features
+### Week 1-2: Understanding Django-mysql Features
-•	Research and document specific features of Django-mysql, such as approx_count(), _clone(), count_tries_approx(), and others.
+•	Research and document specific features of Django-mysql, such as approx_count(), _clone(), count_tries_approx(), and others.\
 •	Understand how these features interact with MySQL database and how they can be utilized for caching purposes.

-Week 3-4: Interface Design and Abstraction
+### Week 3-4: Interface Design and Abstraction
-•	Design an abstracted interface that encapsulates caching functionalities provided by Django-mysql.
+•	Design an abstracted interface that encapsulates caching functionalities provided by Django-mysql.\
 •	Determine how to translate these functionalities to different database dialects (PostgreSQL, SQLite, Oracle, etc.).

-Week 5-6: Translation to Different Database Dialects
+### Week 5-6: Translation to Different Database Dialects
-•	Adapt the interface and implementation to utilize specific features and capabilities offered by each database backend.
+•	Adapt the interface and implementation to utilize specific features and capabilities offered by each database backend.\
 •	Begin translating the caching functionalities to PostgreSQL dialect.

-Week 7-8: Translation to Different Database Dialects (Continued)
+### Week 7-8: Translation to Different Database Dialects (Continued)
-•	Continue translating caching functionalities to SQLite and Oracle dialects.
+•	Continue translating caching functionalities to SQLite and Oracle dialects.\
 •	Ensure compatibility and optimization for each database backend.

-Week 9-10: Development of Separate Cache Backends
+### Week 9-10: Development of Separate Cache Backends
-•	Develop separate Django cache backends for each supported database backend.
+•	Develop separate Django cache backends for each supported database backend.\
 •	Incorporate translated caching functionalities into respective cache backends.

-Week 11-12: Testing and Quality Assurance
+### Week 11-12: Testing and Quality Assurance
-•	Conduct comprehensive testing to ensure caching functionalities work as expected across different database backends.
+•	Conduct comprehensive testing to ensure caching functionalities work as expected across different database backends.\
-•	Test for compatibility, performance, and reliability.
+•	Test for compatibility, performance, and reliability.\
 •	Address any issues or bugs discovered during testing.

-Week 13-14: Documentation and Examples
+### Week 13-14: Documentation and Examples
-•	Document the usage and configuration of the caching solution.
+•	Document the usage and configuration of the caching solution.\
-•	Provide examples, best practices, and troubleshooting guidelines to assist developers in effectively utilizing caching features within their projects.
+•	Provide examples, best practices, and troubleshooting guidelines to assist developers in effectively utilizing caching features within their projects.\
 •	Prepare documentation for developers to refer to during implementation.

-Week 15: Final Review and Delivery
+### Week 15: Final Review and Delivery
-•	Conduct a final review of the project to ensure all objectives have been met.
+•	Conduct a final review of the project to ensure all objectives have been met.\
-•	Prepare the final deliverables, including code repositories, documentation, and any additional resources.
+•	Prepare the final deliverables, including code repositories, documentation, and any additional resources.\
 •	Deliver the completed caching solution to stakeholders.

+## 5. Reference
-5. About Me
+## 6. About Me
 My name is Qiaowen Mei, and I’m a student in Northeastern University(San Jose).
 I’m in UTC-7 time zone.
 I started use Python to programming for 1.5 years.
 I also program in Java, C, C++.